AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 # Code Details
 If you are interested in code details and explanations please read [here](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/CodeDetails.md) further.

-# Option: Extended Version with additional CCS811 Air Qualiy Sensor
+# Option: Extended Version with additional CCS811 Air Quality Sensor
 It is easy to extend the ESP32-CAM alarm system with an additional [CCS811](https://www.adafruit.com/product/3566) air quality sensor.
 The extended programm is stored [here](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/tree/main/AlexaAlarmSystem-Sensor).
 An additional library (Adafruit_CCS811) has to be installed in the Arduino IDE.